 - Hufton + Crow, world-renowned photographers Nick Hufton and Al Crow, whose clients include Zaha Hadid Architects, BIG and Heatherwick Studio.

 The jury will include many more thought leaders from the world of architecture and photography alike — watch this space for updates.

-Without further ado, register for competition updates today, and begin thinking about what type of photograph you sifting through your best photographs to prepare your entry.
+Without further ado, register for the competition today, and begin sifting through your best photographs to prepare your entry.
 Good luck from all of us at Architizer!